YunChaoTsai/tenants-ui/README.md

 - `yup`: data validation
 - `axios`: helper for xhr
 - `@tourepedia/ui`: ui component library for tourepedia
+- `commitizen`: craft your commit message with proper attributes

 2. Clone the repository and install the dependencies